open-policy-agent/opa/docs/content/policy-language.md

 {{< info >}}
 The examples in this section try to represent the best practices.
-As such, they make use of keywords that are meant to become standard keywords at some point in time, but have been introduced gradually.
+As such, they make use of keywords that will become standard keywords in [OPA v1.0](./opa-v1), but have been introduced gradually.
 [See the docs on _future keywords_](#future-keywords) for more information.
 {{< /info >}}